 Sandy was an active member of Word of Grace Church, Westfield, MA.
 She loved hymns, gospel and country music.
 She made friends quickly, had a quick wit, a great sense of humor and a love of children.
 She was most known for her faith in Jesus Christ and for her support of many ministries of the church (cooking lunches, collecting cans for missions with the help of her grandson, Devin and a faithful member of the women’s prayer group).
 She was a friend and confidant to many.
 She will be missed by all.
 She is now dancing before her Savior Jesus.

-To plant a tree in memory of Sandra Lee (McFetridge) Alker, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Sandra Lee (McFetridge) Alker, please visit our tribute store.